Updates May 2021 Note to the reader: There are now 43 different Recovery High Schools in the US. 7 Recovery Schools are Accredited by ARS.

 It is unrealistic, and sometimes very dangerous, for a student to return to their home and therefore original drug environment, with all its triggers and characters and connections, and without the visceral support network of a treatment facility.
 Ally Haydon, LCDC, the Program Manager/Recovery Coach at Archway Academy in Houston, Texas explained the mission of Recovery Schools: “it give adolescents in recovery a safe, sober environment in which to attend their regular high school classes with other teens who are also in recovery, and earn a diploma.”
 Hayden further explained, “Recovery high schools erase many of the negative peer pressures adolescents might face in standard public high schools such as being with their old friends they used with, turning down invitations to parties, and trying to explain their sobriety and recovery to people who may not fully understand or support them."
 Recovery high schools are safe places for high school students to land post-treatment and focus on the work of education, securing academic credits, and reintegrating into life in a safe, supportive environment.

-The first Recovery School opened in Maryland in 1979 and as the concept flourished, the Association of Recovery Schools (ARS) developed standards and support for other burgeoning recovery high schools and this is how they define Recovery Schools:
+The first Recovery High School opened in Maryland in 1979 and as the concept flourished, the Association of Recovery Schools (ARS) developed standards and support for other burgeoning recovery high schools and this is how Recovery Schools are defined according to Andrew Finch, Ph.D, Associate Professor of the Practice of Human and Organizational Development at Vanderbilt University and co-founder of ARS:

 GOAL #1.
 To educate all available and eligible students who are in recovery from substance use disorder or co-occurring disorders such as anxiety, depression, and attention deficit hyperactivity disorder